Environmental Education Internship – Summer 2018

 We recruit interns every summer to assist us with many different aspects of our work.
 Interns help with conservation education programs, restoration projects, policy and advocacy issues, volunteer coordination, water quality monitoring, data entry, office tasks, research, and other programs and projects.
 Interns are typically college students or college graduates with academic and/or work experience in aquatic science and water resource management.
 If you are interested in our internship program, send a cover letter and resume to us at firstname.lastname@example.org.

-Desired Skills, Experience, and Qualifications for HRWA Internships:
+Desired Skills, Experience, and Qualifications for HC Internships:

 - A passion for clean water, healthy aquatic ecosystems, and aquatic life.